jostho/pyrogen/boot/README.md

 This directory holds the files required for boot.
 The files are added in the `.gitignore` list.

-Create kernel and rootfs image files and copy to this directory.
+Build kernel and rootfs image files and copy to this directory.
 See [here](https://github.com/firecracker-microvm/firecracker/blob/master/docs/rootfs-and-kernel-setup.md) for details.

 e.g. `ls` output from my machine